lifenautjoe/noel/README.md

 ## Motivation

 The world just like software is full of events.
-Sometimes these events while we are busy doing other things.
+Sometimes these events occur while we are busy doing other things.
 Wouldn't it be nice to have a way to replay all events?

-Noel aims to be that way.
+Noel is the way.

-By being able to replay events we can design reactive systems that can handle events generically without having to worry about the timing of events.
+By being able to replay events we can design reactive systems without having to worry about timing.

 For example, code like